We offer a variety of wellness exams for pets at any life stage.

 - Adult Pet Wellness Exams:For adult pets, we advise annual comprehensive physicals that evaluate eyes, ears, nose, mouth, lungs, skin, joints, lymph nodes and more.
 Since our pets can’t speak and will often instinctively hide symptoms and signs of illness or pain, these physical exams are extremely important.

 - Puppy and Kitten Wellness Exams– We love puppies and kittens!
 Young puppies and kittens need to see the vet frequently to ensure they receive the proper vaccinations, and our doctors and technicians do a great job of educating pet parents about what their pet will need to be happy & healthy.
-BY the way—your puppy and/or kitten may qualify for a complimentary exam!
-Contact us to learn how!

 - Vaccinations: Updated vaccinations and booster shots are a highly effective way to prevent many common and often deadly diseases and infections like rabies, distemper, feline panleukopenia, rhinotracheitis, and more.
 You can read more about specific vaccinations for pets on our Vaccinations